elm/random/README.md

   Random.weighted (80, True) [ (20, False) ]
 ```

-In each of these defines _how_ to generate random values.
+Each of these defines _how_ to generate random values.
 The most interesting case is `usuallyTrue` which generates `True` 80% of the time and `False` 20% of the time!

 Now look at this [working example](https://guide.elm-lang.org/effects/random.html) to see a `Generator` used in an application.